 Strict Compliance with the Antimonopoly Act and Protection of Free Competition

 To promote fair, transparent, and free competition, and engagement in legitimate business transactions, the UACJ Group operates in strict compliance with the Antimonopoly Law.
-In fiscal 2016, we summarized key points concerning international cartels and held seminars to reinforce proper understanding of them among all executives and employees who are involved in work, at UACJ Corporation and Group companies in Japan, in which understanding of international cartels is relevant.
-Furthermore, interviews were conducted to gather information on compliance with antimonopoly and competition laws at Group companies in Japan and overseas, and to identify issues for ensuring thorough compliance going forward.
-In fiscal 2016, we experienced no violations of either Japan’s Antimonopoly Act or the antimonopoly laws of other countries.
+In fiscal 2017, we again focused on key points concerning international cartels and held seminars to reinforce proper understanding of them among all executives and employees who are involved in work, at UACJ Corporation and Group companies in Japan, in which understanding of international cartels is relevant.
+We also conducted compliance training for key compliance personnel at Chinese and Southeast Asian Group companies (17) and for sales personnel at Thai and Chinese Group companies (3).
+In fiscal 2017, we experienced no violations of either Japan’s Antimonopoly Act or the antimonopoly laws of other countries.

 The UACJ Group explicitly prohibits actions such as bribery and excessive expenditures for entertainment in its Group Code of Conduct, and thorough understanding of these points is promoted in code of conduct education programs and job-level training.
-In fiscal 2016, interviews were conducted to gather information on corruption-prevention efforts at Group companies in Japan and overseas.
-This information was used to ascertain the current status of regulatory compliance and identify issues for promoting thorough compliance going forward.
+In fiscal 2017, we conducted anti-bribery training for sales and general affairs employees at domestic and overseas Group companies.
+In all, 21 sessions were held for 310 participants.